Updated: May 9, 2020

-In April 2019, Google announced Voice for Business.
-The previous iteration of Google Voice—which is still available—was a free, individual user offering for Gmail users.
+In April 2019, Google announced Voice [for businesses].
+This is different from Google Voice, which is a free, individual user offering for Gmail users.

 Why?
 Because Google now has a service that competes directly with popular business VoIP (Voice over Internet Protocol) providers like Vonage, RingCentral, 8×8 and Ooma.

 Granted, most of these players have been around for a while and have all feature rich offerings.

 However, Google has the inside track for G Suite customers.
 Google Voice for businesses honors Google Calendar’s working hours.
 The voice offering also integrates with Google Meet.

 Google Voice for Businesses Pricing

 Voice is a paid add-on service for G Suite customers.
 There are three levels of pricing:

 The $10 per user per month Starter version caps out at 10 users.
 There is no support for desktop phones at this level.
 Users need to make and receive calls through their desktop, tablet or mobile device.

 The $20 per user per month Standard version supports unlimited users.
 Four models of Polycom desk phones are supported at this level.
 Those models are: